hannahdesmond/mastery-curriculum/chapter10/README.md

 ## Different kinds of variables

-All variables are references to objects in Ruby – because everything is an object: from `1`, to `"Hello world"`, to the `Dog` class.
+All variables are references to objects in Ruby because everything is an object, from `1`, to `"Hello world"`, to the `Dog` class.

 So far, we've met a few different kinds of variables: